DavidWu-Shaw/resys/README.md

 # Booking for time

-Saas platform for booking courts
+Saas platform for booking tennis courts